-President Trump Fires Attorney General Pam Bondi, Names Todd Blanche Acting AG
+President Trump Fires Attorney General Pam Bondi; Todd Blanche Named Acting AG

 Key Facts

-- President Trump has fired Attorney General Pam Bondi, according to multiple reports.
+- President Trump fired Attorney General Pam Bondi on Thursday, according to multiple reports.

-- Trump had previously discussed the possibility of replacing Bondi with Lee Zeldin, the EPA administrator.
+- President Trump has discussed replacing Bondi with Lee Zeldin, the EPA administrator, but no final decision has been made.

 What Happened